San Francisco Mime Troupe: Origins

-The music for “Minstrel Show” was composed and performed by Steve Reich, who worked with the Troupe for at least two seasons.
-The Troupe has always been known to employ the best composers and musicians in the area, who work intimately with the actors, writers, and whole theatrical operation.

-By the early 1970s, the Troupe had earned a reputation for opposing capitalism, sexism, and war.
+The music for Minstrel Show was composed and performed by Steve Reich, who worked with the troupe for at least two seasons.
+The troupe has always been known to employ the best composers and musicians in the area, who work intimately with the actors, writers, and whole theatrical operation.
+By the early 1970s, the troupe had earned a reputation for opposing capitalism, sexism, and war.

 Post-Davis history

-In the early '70s Davis left the Troupe when it re-formed as a collective, the members of which operate as the Artistic Director, at which time the Troupe produced one of its most successful shows, The Independent Female (1970).
+In the early 1970s Davis left the troupe when it re-formed as a collective, the members of which operate as the artistic director, at which time the troupe produced one of its most successful shows, The Independent Female (1970).
 In the 1980s, the group's productions retaliated against the Reagan administration.

-Some of the Troupe's popular shows include: